SaeidRezaei90/Artificial-Neural-Networks-and-Deep-Learning-Projects/Land_Use_Classification (Lab-Activity)/README.md

 7) A `Callbacks` set is defined with parameters such as `Earlystopping`, `reduce_learning_rate`, `Modelcheckpoint` and `Tensorboard`.

 ## Test results
-`model.evaluated` is used to verify the accuracy of the model.
+`model.evaluate` is used to verify the accuracy of the model.
 ```python
 eval_out = model.evaluate(x=test_dataset,
                           steps=len(test_gen),